-In the fourth quarter of 2021, the Kansas economy expanded at the annual rate of 1.5 percent.
-Gross Domestic Product grew in 47 states, with Kansas ranking forty-sixth.
+In the fourth quarter of 2022, the Kansas economy grew at the annual rate of 0.7 percent.
+Gross Domestic Product rose in 46 states, with Kansas ranking forty-first.

-GDP in Kansas for the quarter was at the annual rate of $198,291 million in current dollars.
-The fourth quarter consists of October, November, and December.
-The Kansas rate of 1.5 percent ranked fortieth-sixth among the states.
-The national rate was 6.9 percent, while the rate for the Plains states was 2.2 percent.
+GDP in Kansas for the fourth quarter was at the annual rate of $215,617 million in current dollars.
+(The fourth quarter consists of October, November, and December.)
+The Kansas growth rate of 0.7 percent ranked forty-first among the states and District of Columbia.
+The national rate of growth was 2.6 percent, while the rate for the Plains states was 0.2 percent.
 (For this data, BEA defines Plains states as Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota.)

-Chart 6b shows Kansas along with the nation and Plains states, plotting the change from the previous quarter, expressed as an annualized rate.
+Chart 6b, taken from my interactive visualization of this data, shows Kansas along with the nation and Plains states, plotting the change from the previous quarter, expressed as an annualized rate.

 Click charts and tables for larger versions.

-In chart 7, the table of industries, we see that Kansas industries that grew significantly are:
+In chart 7a, the table of industries, we see that Kansas industries that grew significantly are:

 - Arts, entertainment, and recreation